 Editor’s note: FBS-UE and FBS-gNB are under the control of the attacker.
 It is ffs what prevents an attacker from modifying the software of the FBS-UE to not connect to the FBS-gNB.

 Second, even if an FBS manages to successfully relay system information from a legitimate gNB, it is not clear if it can also successfully lure UEs away from their camped cells.
 According to [9], an FBS needs to use a tracking area code (TAC) that is different from a UE’s current TAC to trick the UE into believing that it has entered a new tracking area to reselect the FBS.
 Since TAC in SIB1 is integrity protected, the FBS is unable to modify the TAC.
-Thus, it is not clear how much impact replayed system information could have on UEs currently camped on the nearby cells.
+Thus, it is not clear how much impact replayed system information could have on UEs currently camped on the ne cells.

 Editor’s Note: Whether an FBS needs to use a different TAC is FFS.

 Third, replayed system information can be detected by the UEs which can receive both the original system information and the replayed one.
 In other words, an FBS cannot go undetected.
-It is not clear what strategy an FBS can adopt to hide.
+It is not clear what strategy an FBS can adoo hide.

 Editor’s Note: Whether the UE can receive both the original SI and the replayed one is FFS.